 Abstract Submission Guidelines

 The American Heart Association/American Stroke Association maintains the highest standards for abstract acceptance and program development.
 The goal is to bring a spectrum of the very best stroke science to ISC - from the most basic research to patient-based studies to large clinical trials.
 The science covers a vast array of topics in 21 categories, including emergency medicine, diagnosis, interventional treatments, nursing and rehabilitation.
-Submit your best science to the International Stroke Conference 2014.
+Submit your best science to the International Stroke Conference 2016.

-A non-refundable $30 processing fee will be required for each abstract submitted.
+A non-refundable $35 processing fee will be required for each abstract submitted.
 The fee covers administration and online costs associated with the submission, grading, notification and slotting processes.

 In order to encourage a broad range of science and speakers, international authors and junior authors are strongly encouraged to submit abstracts for presentation.

-For technical questions, click here to reach the OASIS Helpdesk or call (217) 398-1792 (Mo. - Fr.
-9 am - 5 pm CT).
+For technical questions, contact the OASIS Helpdesk (opens in new window) or call (217) 398-1792 (Monday - Friday 9 am - 5 pm Central Time).